 This work exists in a mental space after JCPenney catalogs, before Amazon, when logging onto the internet to secure items I lusted after was as complicated as it was seductive.

 There was the maddening risk of a modem’s connection, disconnected.
 (28,800 bits per second leaves a lot of possibility for a glitch.)
 There was the nagging question of payment.
 (13 year olds like myself only carried a library card.)

 But of course there was the sublime in it all — the satisfaction that behind closed doors one could summon desire to his desktop or doorstep.

-The images in Tokens reflect on a sort of bittersweet consumption – a materialism that tempts primarily because of the challenge.
-Nothing worth anything was free.
+The images in Tokens reflect on a sort of bittersweet consumption – a materialism that tempts, primarily because of the challenge.
+Nothing worth anything is free.